-The obliques run diagonally (in both directions) along the sides of the torso, and are responsible for rotational force output and resisting rotational stress on the spine.
+The obliques run diagonally (in both directions) along the torso’s sides and are responsible for rotational force output and resisting rotational stress on the spine.
 Movements like throwing, chopping, running, and even less dynamic movements (squats) all require the obliques to stabilize the pelvis and spine.

-While these are not often regarded as core muscles because we can’t see them in the mirror, strong spinal erectors are responsible for spinal extension and stability (lower back).
-Additionally, spinal erectors help to balance out the other core muscles to create symmetry and muscle balance throughout the core.
+Your spinal erectors are located in your lower back and balance out the other core muscles to create symmetry and muscle balance throughout the core.

 Why Train the Core